Prayer: Efficacy of prayer healing

 Several studies of prayer effectiveness have yielded null results.
 A 2001 double-blind study of the Mayo Clinic found no significant difference in the recovery rates between people who were (unbeknownst to them) assigned to a group that prayed for them and those who were not.
 Similarly, the MANTRA study conducted by Duke University found no differences in outcome of cardiac procedures as a result of prayer.
 In another similar study published in the American Heart Journal in 2006, Christian intercessory prayer when reading a scripted prayer was found to have no effect on the recovery of heart surgery patients; however, the study found patients who had knowledge of receiving prayer had slightly higher instances of complications than those who did not know if they were being prayed for or those who did not receive prayer.
 Another 2006 study suggested that prayer actually had a significant negative effect on the recovery of cardiac bypass patients, resulting in more frequent deaths and slower recovery time for those patient who received prayers.

 Many believe that prayer can aid in recovery, not due to divine influence but due to psychological and physical benefits.
 It has also been suggested that if a person knows that he or she is being prayed for it can be uplifting and increase morale, thus aiding recovery.
 (See Subject-expectancy effect.)
 Many studies have suggested that prayer can reduce physical stress, regardless of the god or gods a person prays to, and this may be true for many worldly reasons.
 According to a study by Centra State Hospital, "the psychological benefits of prayer may help reduce stress and anxiety, promote a more positive outlook, and strengthen the will to live."
-Other practices such as yoga, t'ai chi, and meditation may also have a positive impact on physical and psychological health.